aplteam/Tatin/docs/FirstStepsWithTatin.md

 ### Installing packages

-Imagine you want to use the MarkAPL package in an application you are currently working on which we will call a project.
+Imagine you want to use the `MarkAPL` package in an application you are currently working on, which we will call a project.
 Let's also assume that this project is named "Foo" and lives in `/Foo/`.

 The first step is to install the package as part of the project "Foo":